top of page

 The adjective 'malignant' derives its etymology from the Latin word 'malignus,' which is a combination of 'malus,' meaning 'bad' or 'evil,' and '-gnus,' a suffix indicating inclination or disposition.
 This etymological construction signifies a predisposition or inclination towards evil or harm.
 Thus, when we describe something as 'malignant,' we are highlighting its aggressive, harmful, or dangerous nature.
 This word aptly captures the essence of a condition or entity that poses a severe threat, as its Latin roots convey a sense of inherent malevolence or harmful intent, reflecting its etymology in its modern usage.

-Quiz: Find the meaning of the adjective malignant:
+Find the correct meaning of the adjective malignant:

 Try Again!